Cvmcosta/ltijs/docs/provider.md

 ## Documentation

 ### Provider
->The Ltijs Provider Class implements the LTI 1.3 protocol and services.
+>The Ltijs Provider Class implements the LTI® 1.3 protocol and services.

 #### Provider.app